The Technical Story of Vertiv Holdings Co (VRT) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Vertiv Holdings Co (NYSE:VRT) dipped -0.70% to close Friday’s market session at $38.17, lower as compared to yesterday’s close.
-The stock price fluctuated between $37.50 and $38.47 throughout the trading session with the volume trading being 7124283 shares, which represented a significant variation when compared to the three months average volume of 6.36 million shares.
-The firm’s stock price fluctuated -2.63% within the last five trades and 13.13% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 180.66% in the last 6 months and 68.89% was added to its value over the previous 3 months.
-VRT stock is trading at a margin of 1.94%, 17.72% and 92.38% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Vertiv Holdings Co (NYSE:VRT) raised 0.36% to close Friday’s market session at $36.45, higher as compared to yesterday’s close.
+The stock price fluctuated between $36.21 and $36.91 throughout the trading session with the volume trading being 2665926 shares, which represented a significant variation when compared to the three months average volume of 6.24 million shares.
+The firm’s stock price fluctuated -4.51% within the last five trades and 2.16% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 175.51% in the last 6 months and 54.19% was added to its value over the previous 3 months.
+VRT stock is trading at a margin of -4.54%, 8.26% and 78.39% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 EV Tech Stocks to Buy for 2023